MohamedEmary/graduation-project/discussion/first-term/discussion.md

 - In the case of several roots, the bisection procedure is quick.

+## Bisection Method Disadvantages

-But there are also some limitations to the bisection method:
+There are also some limitations to the bisection method:

 - Although the Bisection method's convergence is guaranteed, it is often slow.